ylobazov/cv/README.md

 <br>

 **Senior Software Engineer** @ REMOTE _(November 2018 - May 2020)_ <br>
-As a remote contractor, I contributed to several projects:
+As BigData consultant in R&D department, I contributed to several projects:

 - Designed and developed a streaming analytics application within the IoT domain.
 - Designed and developed an A/B testing framework for serving ML models.